Skip to content

 Other benefits include improving data sovereignty, avoiding vendor lock-in, and testing and development.
 These drivers collectively underscore the importance of enabling Kubernetes native application mobility, and are prompting organizations to explore solutions that make it easier.

-Challenges with Application Mobility
+Challenges With Application Mobility

 Despite the many benefits, there are many challenges involved with moving Kubernetes Native applications of which you should be aware.